 “Vice-versa”, the principal says.

-So now Jess is very sullen; but he never tells Rory what happened!
+So now Jess is very sullen as I said above; he never tells Rory what happened!
 All Rory can see is that his mood has changed, she has no idea why.
 They’re now at the party–Kyle’s beer party.
 Funny, but Dean is there too with his new girl friend, but, he’s never really gotten over Rory.
 Jess is being uncivil to everyone.
 Eventually he disappears.
 Rory finds him sitting alone in Kyle’s parents’ bedroom:

 Rory: Are we allowed to be up here?
 Kyle was discouraging it.
 You were looking forward to this party, something happened; tell me.